 July is the most travelled month of the year.
 Which means the most popular destinations are also the most crowded, expensive, and likely to leave you wondering why you even bothered.
 The good news is that the best places to travel in July are just a matter of knowing where to go.
-This guide mixes the popular destinations along with the underrated picks most people sleep on.
+Whether you're looking for beach destinations, cultural festivals, or cold places in July where you can escape the heat, this guide covers some of the world's best July travel destinations.

 Travelling this July?
-Grab an eSIM from eSIM Cards that covers 190+ destinations with no SIM swapping, no matter where you land.
+A Global eSIM from eSIM Cards covers 190+ destinations under one plan, so there’s no SIM swapping, no matter where you land.

 Best Places to Visit in July in Europe